bikuu100/MLProject/README.md

 ## Contact

-For any questions or suggestions, please contact [your-name](mailto:your-email@example.com).
+For any questions or suggestions, please contact Bikash Kushwaha(mailto:kushwahabikash875@gmail.com).

 ---

-Feel free to customize this README with specific details and adjust the structure according to your preferences.
-Make sure to replace placeholders like `your-username`, `your-email@example.com`, and any other specifics with your actual information.